Aerial view of the Duwamish Shoreline Plant 2 cleanup

 What does EAA stand for?

 Early Action Areas – EAAs were some of the most contaminated sediment areas of the Lower Duwamish Waterway and presented the greatest opportunities for reducing PCB contamination in the sediment.
 Five of the seven EAAs identified as candidates for early cleanup have already been cleaned up.
+Read more here

 How long will the cleanup take?

 Who will pay for the cleanup?
+How much does the cleanup cost?

 We are working with other responsible parties to fairly divide the cleanup costs among those who contributed to the pollution over the years.
+EPA has estimated the total cost to implement the cleanup will be approximately $668 million, though costs may be higher because of changes in market conditions and other factors over the next 10 years.

 What happens after the construction?